 Project Overview

 To advance local priorities and create an accessible, multimodal transportation network, the city of Thornton is undertaking the Colorado Boulevard Separated Bike Facility Study to address multimodal mobility needs along Colorado Boulevard from 88th Avenue to the E470 interchange.
-This project will study the feasibility of different types of separated bike facilities, such as multiuse side paths, cycle tracks, or protected bike lanes, for various sections of the 8.25-mile-long corridor.
+This project will study the feasibility of different types of separated bike facilities, such as multiuse side paths, cycle tracks, or protected bike lanes, for various sections of the 8.25-mile-long corridor and complete a preliminary design.
 Protected bike facilities provide physical separation between vehicles and bicycles, creating a safer, more comfortable environment for biking.
 The study is funded through a Transportation Improvement Program grant administered by the Denver Regional Council of Governments (TIP-ID 2024-017).

 Timeline and Key Milestones